Lamden/docs/docs/wallet/backup_overview.md

 At no point does the Lamden Wallet do an Automatic Backup. **All backups are MANUAL and the user's responsibilty.**

 ## When to backup
-A backup must be created EVERYTIME a new account is added to your Lamden Wallet.
+A backup must be created EVERY TIME a new account is added to your Lamden Wallet.
 This includes <u>[Linked Accounts](/docs/wallet/accounts_linked_overview)</u>.

 ## Backup Options
-There are a couple ways to backup you Lamden Wallet Accounts and either will allow you restore an account later:
+There are a couple of ways to backup your Lamden Wallet Accounts and either will allow you restore an account later:
 1. Create <u>[Keystore File](/docs/wallet/backup_keystore)</u>
     - This is an encrypted file that contains the keypairs associated with your account
 2. View <u>[Secret Keys](/docs/wallet/backup_view_keys)</u>